framely/community/docs/reference/annotations/transition.md

 :::
 ::::

 Condition triggerred transition allows you to customize interaction logic based on slot values.
-The triggering part is defined by triggering timing and triggering condition, where timing is defined by a slot, and triggering condition can be specified by arbitrary boolean [kotlin Expression](kotlinexpression.md).
+The triggering part is defined by triggering timing and triggering condition, where timing is defined by a slot, and triggering condition can be specified by arbitrary boolean [Kotlin expression](kotlinexpression.md).
 When the trigger timing slot is filled and the condition expression evaluates to true, the corresponding actions will be executed.
 ::: thumbnail
 ![transition-condition](/images/annotation/transition/transition-condition.png)
 :::